Taxation in Malta: Excise Duty

-Stamp Duty
+Duty on Documents and Transfers

-Stamp duty is payable on policies of insurance and transfers of immovable properties situated in Malta and certain securities.
+Duty is payable on policies of insurance and transfers of immovable properties situated in Malta and certain securities.
 The rate of stamp duty on policies of insurance ranges from 0.1% to 11% whereas the applicable general rates on transfers of immovable properties and securities are 5% and 2% respectively.
 The duty payable is calculated on the dutiable value of the document or transfer in question and in practice it is paid by the transferee.
 Certain important exemptions are also provided by law.

 Direct taxes

 The liability to tax in Malta depends on whether the person deriving the said income is domiciled and ordinarily resident in Malta.
 Persons who are both domiciled and ordinarily resident in Malta are liable to tax in Malta on all of their income and capital gains.
 Persons who are either domiciled or ordinarily resident in Malta are liable to tax in Malta on income and capital gains arising in Malta and income arising outside Malta and remitted to Malta.
 Persons who neither domiciled nor ordinarily resident in Malta are only liable to tax in Malta on income and capital gains arising in Malta.

+Malta income tax is imposed on all persons, be they individuals or bodies of persons like companies, and on all sources of taxable income.
+Accordingly, Maltese tax law does not contemplate any separate corporate income tax.

-Personal Income Tax
+Income Tax for Individuals

 Resident individuals are subject to tax in Malta at progressive rates.
 Married individuals have the option to use the single rates whereas parents are entitled to utilise the parent rates.
 The 2017 income tax bands for resident individuals are the following:

 Non-resident individuals are also subject to tax in Malta at progressive rates.
 The first €700 are exempt from tax whereas they are subject to tax at the rate of 20% on the next €2,400, 30% on the next €4,700 and 35% on the remaining income.

-Corporate Income Tax
+Income Tax for Companies

 Resident and non-resident companies are subject to tax at the rate of 35%.
 However, shareholders are entitled to claim a refund of the tax paid in Malta on some of the dividends they receive from Maltese companies.
 5% is the effective tax rate for non resident & non domiciled shareholders.

-Other Information
+Other information

 Malta has transposed a number of directives adopted by the European Union where taxation is concerned, most notably the Parent Subsidiary Directive, the Mergers Directive, the Interests and Royalties Directive and, more recently, the Directive on Administrative Cooperation.
 Malta has also enacted the Common Reporting Standard.

 Malta has also seventy Double Tax Treaty arrangements in force and five Tax Information Exchange Agreements, one of which is FATCA with the United States of America.